Design Process: Paper-Cut Collage

 Every mural design begins with a paper-cut collage…

-From a young age, I found it easiest to communicate through the language of shapes, colors, and forms.
 As a neurodivergent artist, this visual expression is crucial for me since using words has always been challenging.
-I find comfort and joy in my tangible, playful, and tactile design process, where I arrange colored materials to express my ideas and creativity.
+I find comfort and joy in my tangible, playful, and tactile design process, where I arrange coloured materials to express my ideas and creativity.

 Collage Aritst